On quaternionic ordinary families of modular forms and $p$-adic $L$-functions: -divisible groups of Shimura curves

 \subsection{Twisted Tate pairings}

 Recall that $\tau_m$ denotes the Atkin--Lehner involution of $S_2(\Gamma_m,\C)$ and let $\zeta_{MDp^m}$ be a primitive $MDp^m$-root of unity.

-\begin{lemma} $\tau_m$ is defined over $\Q(\zeta_{MDp^m})$ and we have $\tau_m^\sigma=\sigma\circ\langle a\rangle$ if $\zeta_{MDp^m}^\sigma=\zeta_{MDp^m}^a$. \end{lemma} \begin{proof} These facts are known for Jacobians $J_1(MDp^m)$ of modular curves, thanks to \cite[Proposition 7.8]{Shimura78} or \cite[\S3.1]{OhtaC}, and one can deduce the corresponding assertions for Jacobians of Shimura curves by taking the $D$-new quotient, and noticing that the Atkin--Lehner involution on the modular Jacobians takes old forms to old forms and is equivariant with respect to the Jacquet--Langlands correspondence $f_{\mathrm{GL}_2}\mapsto f$.
+\begin{lemma} The Atkin--Lehner involution $\tau_m$ induces an involution of $J_m$ which is defined over $\Q(\zeta_{MDp^m})$ and for each $\sigma\in \Gal(\Q(\zeta_{MDp^m})/\Q)$ we have $\tau_m^\sigma=\sigma\circ\langle \chi_\cyc(\sigma)\rangle$, where $\chi_\cyc$ is the cyclotomic character. \end{lemma} \begin{proof} These facts are known for Jacobians $J_1(MDp^m)$ of modular curves, thanks to \cite[Proposition 7.8]{Shimura78} or \cite[\S3.1]{OhtaC}, and one can deduce the corresponding assertions for Jacobians of Shimura curves by taking the $D$-new quotient, and noticing that the Atkin--Lehner involution on the modular Jacobians takes old forms to old forms and is equivariant with respect to the Jacquet--Langlands correspondence $f_{\mathrm{GL}_2}\mapsto f$.
 See \cite[Theorem 1.2]{BD96} for more details, recalling that $D$ is a square-free product of an even number of prime factors to fix the sign change in \emph{loc. cit.} \end{proof}

 Let $(\cdot,\cdot)_m$ be the usual Weil pairing on $\Ta_p(J_m)$; this is the restriction to the $D$-new quotient of the usual Weil pairing on the modular Jacobian, denoted with the same symbol $(\cdot,\cdot)_m$.
-Define the \emph{twisted Tate pairing} by {where $\omega_m$ denotes the Atkin--Lehner involution induced on $J_m$ by the action of $\tau_m$ on $X_m$ from \S\ref{sectionAL}.}
+Define the \emph{twisted Tate pairing} by